Lomas de Lachay:

 🐾 Flora and fauna

-The Lomas de Lachay are home to more than 146 species of flora, including the tara tree, mito, and the amancaes flower (symbol of the Lima coast).
-Fauna includes 13 species of mammals (such as the coastal fox), 60 species of birds (lomas partridge, turtupilín, hummingbirds, harriers), 225 insects, and 9 reptiles.
-It is a privileged place for birdwatching and nature photography.
+Lomas de Lachay is home to more than 146 flora species, among which the tara tree, mito, and amancae flower (symbol of the Lima coast) stand out.
+The fauna includes 13 mammal species (such as the coastal fox), 60 bird species (lomas partridge, turtupilín, hummingbirds, harriers), 225 insects, and 9 reptiles.
+It is a privileged place for bird watching and nature photography.

 🛠️ Visitor services